When the strawberry season is at its peak, easy homemade strawberry preserves are a must-make for my family!

 This preparation of the berries, since they are left whole and the flesh is included in the preserves, can also be considered a jam.
 Jelly is different because it’s made with only the juice of the berry and not the flesh like in jam.

-I’m not a master as canning jams, so I don’t follow all the typical rules for canning.
+I’m not a master of canning jams, so I don’t follow all the typical rules for canning.
 I don’t boil my jars or do anything fancy with them.

 Instead, I simply run the jars through the dishwasher and let them air dry before pouring the hot preserves into each jar.